St Edmund of

 It was announced on 23rd June that churches could re-open for public worship after the 4th July.
 The official government guidance was only published on 29th June and Fr Peter, Debbie Pugh and Fr Ken met to carry out a risk assessment.

-I am delighted to be able to tell you that we will be holding a service on Sunday 5th July at 10am.
+I am delighted to be able to tell you that our Sunday services at 10am have now resumed.

 However, the following arrangements and advice are in place in order to minimise the risks.